Syracuse, Sicily: Contemporary era

 During the Italian colonial war and the Fascist era, Syracuse assumed its traditional strategic role, with its geographic position suited for the route between Italy and Africa.
 King Victor Emmanuel III resided in the city multiple times (his last stay was in 1942), as did the Duce Benito Mussolini on several occasions.

 From 1941 to 1943, during World War II, Syracuse endured numerous bombings.
-In the spring of 1941, off the city’s coast, British soldiers torpedoed the liner Conte Rosso; the attack caused a severe loss of life for Italy (with over 1,200 deaths, it was the highest human toll on an Italian ship during the early phase of the conflict).
+In the spring of 1941, off the city’s coast, a British submarine torpedoed the liner Conte Rosso; the attack caused a severe loss of life for Italy (with over 1,200 deaths, it was the highest human toll on an Italian ship during the early phase of the conflict).

 The city was occupied by the Allies between the night of 9 July and 10 July 1943, through Operation Ladbroke (part of the Allied invasion of Sicily).
 Initially, it served as the main headquarters of the AMGOT, the Allied military government that took control of Sicily.
 Near the frazione of Cassibile, specifically in the contrada of Santa Teresa Longarini (a few kilometers from Syracuse’s southern entrance), the armistice between Italy and the Allies was secretly signed on 3 September 1943 (made public through the Badoglio Proclamation of 8 September 1943, to which it remains linked).
 Subsequently, the Syracuse War Cemetery was built in the city’s central outskirts for fallen British soldiers (adjacent to Syracuse’s monumental cemetery).
 After the war, the city experienced a period of reconstruction and renewed hope.

 1953 was a significant year for Syracuse, as the weeping of a Marian effigy (depicting the Immaculate Heart of Mary) occurred, an event later declared miraculous by the Church.